 - Architecture-Driven Investments – Central governance based on Enterprise Architecture standards.

-The first presentation describes the central premise, expanding User Stories to add Business Architecture context.
+As the name suggests the first presentation describes the central premise, expanding User Stories to add a Business Architecture context.

 1) Encompass UI design elements, like web site widgets and updates.